AndersNielsen77/Battleship/README.md

 ## Release History
 * 0.0.2
-    * Your turn button (Changing color).
+    * Your turn button (Changing color)
-    * Chat size.
+    * Chat size
-    * Executable jar files for Client and server.
+    * Executable jar files for Client and server
 * 0.0.1
     * Work in progress